mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 ---

-## Code formatting
+## Code formatting in Python

 ### Using Black , Flake8 and precommit hooks

 <br />

-Working reproducibly means having to use commonly accepted code practices.I have been talking in previous blog posts about the need for a process that ensures that code that is tested.
+Working reproducibly means having to use commonly accepted code practices.
+I have been talking in previous blog posts about the need for a process that ensures that code that is tested.
 Today I will talk about the need to also have codebases that are ... readable.
 Because its not enough for the code to compile!

-Robert Martin on his book 'Clean Code' mentions that “the ratio of time spent reading versus writing is well over 10 to 1.
+Robert Martin on his book 'Clean Code' mentions that:

+> “the ratio of time spent reading versus writing is well over 10 to 1.
-We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.”
+> We are constantly reading old code as part of the effort to write new code. ...
+Therefore, making it easy to
+> read makes it easier to write.”

 There is very good guidance for writting Python code.
 It is called [PEP8](https://www.python.org/dev/peps/pep-0008/) and its *THE official* Style Guide for Python Code.
 Its very easy to make your IDE give warnings if you have violated one of the many style rules.